Skip to content

 Choose your contractor carefully

-Illinois requires all roofing contractors to hold a state license issued by the Illinois Department of Financial and Professional Regulation (IDFPR) under the Roofing Industry Licensing Act, which is stricter than most hail belt states.
-Licensed contractors must carry general liability insurance with minimum limits of $250,000/$500,000, maintain workers' compensation coverage, and post surety bonds of $10,000 or $25,000.
-Elgin homeowners should verify any contractor's license status through the IDFPR public database, review insurance certificates, and check local references before signing contracts.
+Illinois requires all roofing contractors to hold a state license through the Illinois Department of Financial and Professional Regulation (IDFPR) under the Roofing Industry Licensing Act (225 ILCS 335/3.2).
+Licensed contractors must carry $250,000/$500,000 general liability insurance, maintain workers' compensation coverage, and post a surety bond.
+Elgin homeowners should verify any contractor's license status through the IDFPR public database, check insurance certificates, and review local references before signing contracts.

 10